Princes Risborough: Churches

-St Mary's Church
+St Mary's church

 The church in its present general form dates from the 13th century.
 There was an earlier small church, probably just a small chancel and a nave without aisles, which would have been in roughly the same position as the present nave.
 The church was enlarged and improved from the 13th to the 15th centuries as described below.
-By the 19th century it was in bad condition and was extensively restored and partly rebuilt in 1867–68.
-The tower and spire was rebuilt in 1907–08 and parish rooms added in the 21st century.
+By the 19th century, it was in bad condition and was extensively restored and partly rebuilt in 1867–68.
+The tower and spire were rebuilt in 1907–08 and parish rooms were added in the 21st century.

 Nave and chancel

 The church was enlarged by the addition of the nave arcades and aisles in the early or mid-13th century The arches at the western end of each arcade were added in the late 13th or early 14th century, those on the south being later.
 The columns are octagonal with plain chamfered bases and moulded capitals.
 There were originally deep solid responds at the eastern end of each arcade (altered to make a narrower additional arch in the 19th century).
 There are now seven arches on each side.

 The chancel was rebuilt about 1290 and the two-light window in the north wall is of that date (much restored) with a modern quatrefoil above.
 The two windows in the south wall of the chancel are probably of about 1340.
 The east window is modern.

-In the south aisle the window at the east end is of about 1300.
+In the south aisle, the window at the east end is of about 1300.
 The easternmost window in the south wall is "a fine triplet of lancets", "a very remarkable window" and has attached and detached shafts of Purbeck marble making an open arcade of three bays.
 This is dated to the early 13th century.
 The other window in this aisle (on the western side of the door) is of about 1340.

 Below the windows in the south aisle are four 14th-century recesses with ogee heads which once probably held tombs.

 At the end of the south wall of the south aisle, next to the altar, are a piscina (a shelf on which the sacred vessels were washed after Mass) and a sedile (a stone seat for the priest), both in the decorated gothic style of the 14th century but badly damaged.
 These were always found on the right side of an altar and show that there was an altar at the end of this aisle in the Middle Ages.
 This piscina has no drain but there is a stone shelf above it.

 In the north aisle are four modern windows from the 19th-century rebuilding of this wall, using some old materials.
-The 14th-century door on the north side was formerly blocked but now serves as the entrance to the new parish rooms which were built at the start of the 21st century on the north side of the church.
+The 14th-century door on the north side was formerly blocked, but now serves as the entrance to the new parish rooms which were built at the start of the 21st century on the north side of the church.